How to Prepare for a Compliance Audit: Best Practices and Strategies

 2. Build a Strong Policy Foundation

-Com-Sec Insight: We kick off every client engagement with a structured readiness assessment using a tailored gap analysis.
+Insight: Every client engagement should begin with a structured readiness assessment using a tailored gap analysis.
 This helps us quickly identify control deficiencies, prioritize remediation efforts, and chart a realistic path toward audit readiness.

 Understanding your industry’s compliance regulations is the foundation of a proactive security strategy.
-A regulatory compliance audit examines how well your organization adheres to industry laws and standards, including frameworks like SOC 2, ISO 27001, GDPR, HITRUST, PCI-DSS and HIPAA.
-Different regulatory frameworks define unique control criteria that must be mapped appropriately.
+A regulatory compliance audit examines how well your organization adheres to industry laws and standards, Different regulatory frameworks define unique control criteria that must be mapped appropriately.

 3. Organize All Required Audit Documentation